SAP/sqlalchemy-hana/README.rst

 Prerequisites
 -------------

-At the moment the dialect only supports the pure Python database driver ``pyhdb``.
+At the moment the dialect only supports the pure Python database driver `pyhdb <https://github.com/SAP/PyHDB>`_.

 See the README of pyhdb about how you can install the driver.